 Tyson Cornish Hens

 With Tyson® All Natural Premium Cornish Hens, a Thanksgiving or Christmas dinner for one or two is easy to manage without having a ton of leftovers.

 I love that these are All Natural.
 The have no artificial ingredients or preservatives, and they have no added hormones or steroids.

-Since I love a good deal, I picked up this Sam’s Club Cornish Hen 6 pack with Sam’s Club Instant Savings booklet offer of $3.75 off during the holiday season.
-It is only available from 10/26-11/20.
-Offer is unlimited!
+Since I love a good deal, I picked up this Sam’s Club Cornish Hen 6 pack while it was on sale during the holiday season.

-Rosemary Cornish Hens with Red Wine Reduction Sauce
+Easy Rosemary Cornish Hens in Red Wine Reduction Sauce

 - Rinse Cornish hens and place in a deep sided roasting pan.

 - Stuff each hen with ¼ lemon and 1 Rosemary sprig.
 Coat lightly with olive oil, and sprinkle with salt and pepper.